gto76/python-cheatsheet/README.md

 * **`'<'` - little-endian**
 * **`'>'` - big-endian (also `'!'`)**

 #### Integer types.
-Use capital letter for unsigned type.
+Use a capital letter for unsigned type.
 Standard sizes are in brackets:
 * **`'x'` - pad byte**
 * **`'b'` - char (1)**
 * **`'h'` - short (2)**